ghiscoding/multiple-select-vanilla/README.md

 ### Fully tested with [![Playwright](https://img.shields.io/badge/tested%20with-Playwright-45ba4b.svg?logo=playwright)](https://playwright.dev/)

-The [Live demo](https://ghiscoding.github.io/multiple-select-vanilla/) website is also used by [Playwright](https://playwright.dev/) for E2E testing of the library, all examples are covered with Playwright tests.
+The [Live demo](https://ghiscoding.github.io/multiple-select-vanilla/) website is also helpful to run a full suite of E2E tests by using [Playwright](https://playwright.dev/), all project examples have dedicated Playwright tests.

 ## Installation